 In September 2013, Singapore confirmed its much-anticipated intent to upgrade its F-16C/Ds with improved radars and other changes.
-The move is part of wider-ranging improvements underway in Singapore.
+By January 2014, that was a published DSCA request.
+There’s no firm timeline just yet, but the proposal is part of wider-ranging military improvements underway in Singapore.
 It’s also seen as an early example to many other F-16 operators around the world, who respect Singapore’s as a discerning buyer and may wish to do the same thing.

 That decision is expected to launch at least 2 fierce competitions.
 One will be between Lockheed Martin and BAE Systems.
 The other will be between Raytheon and Northrop Grumman.

 After the 2004 sale to Thailand of the RSAF’s initial handful of F-16A/B fighters, the RSAF became an all Block 52 force, built with fighters accepted between 1998 – 2004.
 Their planes aren’t entirely standard set.
 The long dorsal spine on many F-16Ds holds extra electronic countermeasures, and the planes reportedly carry a number of Israeli systems within, including DASH-III helmet mounted displays.

 Singapore has about 14 F-16C/Ds based in the USA for training, and another 48 F-16C/Ds in Singapore at Changi AB and Tengah AB.
 Current plans indicate an intent to upgrade up to 60 planes at about $40.5 million per plane.

 Basing will also change.
 In the near future, they plan to expand Changi and Tengah and consolidate around both facilities, while closing Paya Lebar AB.
 Paya Lebar’s F-15SGs, upgraded F-5S interceptors, and C-130 transports will go elsewhere, though the 40 or so F-5s are due for phase out in the near future.